High Israeli birthrate (3.1 vs. 1.7 OECD average) sends our education and economy into a downward spiral

 Demographic trends specific to Israel aggravate and accelerate the above process

 In other OECD countries, parents' income level hardly effects their fertility.
 In Israel, poor parents usually bear many more children (6~7) than affluent ones do (2~3), and this trend usually continues in next generations.
 As the result, rises the percentage of poor children in population.
 Statistically, they are worse learners than children of affluent parents are.

 In Israel, relatively to other OCED nations, there are more families with more than average siblings.
 Statistically, the more siblings – the lower their cognitive and learning levels.

 PROGNOSES (if Israel maintains its present fertility rates)

-We'll have ever less providers per child, i.e. ever less money for educating the young, because if each population sector keeps its present TFR, in 2035 the average TFR will be 3.5, in 2055 – 4.0.
+If each population sector keeps its present TFR, in 2035 the average TFR will be 3.5, in 2055 – 4.0.
+So, we'll have ever less providers per child, i.e. ever less money for educating our young.

-Teachers' quality will not improve: the more of them are needed, the less money is available for each one's studies and future wages, and better qualified candidates avoid joining the profession.
+Teachers' quality will decline: the more of them are needed (for ever growing schoolchildren/adults ratio), the less money is available for each teacher's training and future wages.
+Better qualified candidates avoid joining the profession.

-PISA marks will dwindle as the ratio of poor children with many siblings is rising.
-Being both poor and having more siblings predict, statistically, that these children will be worse learners.
+Being both poor and having more siblings predicts, statistically, that these children will be worse learners.
+Educational achievements (PISA exams for 15 y/o) will dwindle, as the ratio of poor children with many siblings will rise.
 Also, the achievement gaps between rich and poor children (today the highest in OECD!) will widen further.

-Skills of average Israeli worker will continue to decline, because among those who leave Israel, the ratio of skilled and educated people is higher than their ratio in general population.
+Skills of average Israeli worker (PIAAC marks) are below the OECD average and will decline further, because adults' skills are determined mostly by their educational achievements – and those will decline.
+Additional reason of skills' decline: among those who leave Israel, the ratio of skilled and educated people is higher than their ratio in general population.